Charles P. Dixon

 Charles Percy Dixon (7 February 1873 – 29 April 1939) was a male tennis player from Great Britain.
 He was a four-time Olympic medallist and led a successful British team to victory in the Davis Cup.

 Biography

 Dixon was born on 7 February 1873 in Grantham, Lincolnshire.
-At the 1908 Summer Olympics in London he won a bronze medal in the men's doubles event.
-In the 1912 Summer Olympics he won three medals in the indoor tennis events: gold in the mixed doubles, silver in men's singles and bronze in men's doubles.
+He won a bronze medal in the men's doubles event at the 1908 Summer Olympics in London.
+In the 1912 Summer Olympics, he won three medals in the indoor tennis events: gold in the mixed doubles, silver in men's singles, and bronze in men's doubles.

-From 1929 to 1932 he represented the International Club of Great Britain against France at Queens and at Auteuil in 1932 and 1933.
+From 1929 to 1932, he represented the International Club of Great Britain against France at Queens and at Auteuil in 1932 and 1933.
 After retiring from tournaments, he coached juniors and umpired at Wimbledon, becoming President of the Umpire's Association.
 He died on 29 April 1939.

 Tennis tournaments

 Dixon was born in 1873, the year that Major Walter Clopton Wingfield defined the first rules for lawn tennis.
 Dixon reached his first all comers final at Wimbledon in 1901, beating Harold Mahony before losing to Arthur Gore.
 A decade later, in 1911, Dixon reached the all comers final again, beating Major Ritchie and Max Decugis before losing to Herbert Roper Barrett.
 He won the doubles with Roper Barrett in 1912 and 1913.

 His career included victories in international tournaments overseas include the Ostend International tournament (1905), the Doubles at the Championship of Dieppe (Championnat de Diepper) (1908) won partnering with M.J.G.
 Ritchie In the UK he won the Surrey Championships (1911) on grass, defeating Anthony Wilding in four sets.

 He also won the Dulwich Farm Hard Courts on clay at Dulwich four times from (1909–1910, 1912–1913).
 He also won the Drive Club Tournament at the Drive Club, Fulham that was played on hard cement courts three times (1908-1910).